digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

   port: 8080
   protocol: HTTPS
   securityModel: SECURE
-  # protocolStack:
-  # - PROXY
-  # - HTTP
-  # - TCP
   hostBinding:
     namespace:
       from: ALL
----
 ```

 Explanations for the above configuration:

 - `port`: The network port on which Ambassador Edge Stack should listen.
 - `protocol`: The protocol Type on which Ambassador Edge Stack will use.
-- `protocolStack`: Allows configuring exactly which protocols will be layered together. `protocolStack` is not recommended if you can instead use `protocol`.
+- `protocolStack`: Allows configuring exactly which protocols will be layered together.
 - `securityModel`: Defines how the Listener will decide whether a request is secure or insecure.
 - `hostBinding`: Mechanism for determining which Hosts will be associated with this Listener.

-For more details, please visit the [AES LISTENER CRD](https://www.getambassador.io/docs/edge-stack/2.1/topics/running/listener/) official documentation.
+For more details, please visit the AES [Listener](https://www.getambassador.io/docs/edge-stack/2.1/topics/running/listener/) CRD official documentation.

 First, change directory (if not already) where you cloned the `Starter Kit` repository.